 Ariel Blackman's Portfolio Project

 Ariel completed our UX Design Program in 2019 and went on to complete the UI for UX Design Specialization.
 She’s now self-employed as a freelance UX designer.
-If you’d like to visit her full portfolio, you can do so here.
+If you’d like to visit her full portfolio, head to her website.

 Hi Ariel!
 Could you give us a brief overview of your educational and professional background before enrolling in the CareerFoundry program and UI design specialization?